MocanaCorp/Lighthouse-SDK/README.md

 4. [**Sign your Application:
 iOS only**](id:anchor11) Following the wrapping process iOS apps must be signed with your iOS developer's credentials.
 Mocana provides a code-signing script, `map_sign.sh`, that appropriately handles the format of the MAP wrapped app (download [map_sign.sh](https://success.mocana.com/hc/en-us/articles/201220436-If-I-am-using-an-MDP-portal-how-do-I-sign-an-iOS-app-after-it-has-been-wrapped- "map_sign.sh") here).
 Please use it for signing all MAP wrapped iOS apps.
 Note that unsigned or improperly signed apps will not install or may not run correctly.
-For more information, visit the [support portal](https://success.mocana.com/hc/en-us/articles/201220436-If-I-am-using-an-MDP-portal-how-do-I-sign-an-iOS-app-after-it-has-been-wrapped- "map_sign.sh").
+For more information, visit the Mocana support portal: https://success.mocana.com/hc/en-us/articles/201220436-If-I-am-using-an-MDP-portal-how-do-I-sign-an-iOS-app-after-it-has-been-wrapped- "map_sign.sh").

 5. **Install** the app on your mobile device and run it.